-Common nicknames for Deborah
+Common nicknames for Debra

-Deborah is usually abbreviated as Debbie, Debby, or Deb.
+Debra is usually abbreviated as Debbie, Debby, or Deb.

 392 of 100,000

-Personality of Deborah
+Personality of Debra

-Deborah is a name that connotes a proclivity for extremes in terms of monetary wealth.
+Debra is a name that connotes a proclivity for extremes in terms of monetary wealth.

 Why We Love National Debra Day

-Deborahs are powerful
+Debras are powerful

-People named Deborahs have powerful characteristics and are driven by their passions.
+People named Debras have powerful characteristics and are driven by their passions.
 They love what they do and stop at nothing to achieve their goals.
 They're always looking for new challenges and will often go out of their way to help others.

-Deborahs are achievers
+Debras are achievers

-Deborahs have achiever characteristics and a strong desire to succeed and overcome challenges.
+Debras have achiever characteristics and a strong desire to succeed and overcome challenges.
 They can identify problems within themselves and others, which allows them to make a plan of action and achieve success.

-Deborahs are problem-solvers
+Debras are problem-solvers

-Deborahs who have problem-solver characteristics are inventive with the ability to find a quick and efficient solution to a problem or difficult situation.
+Debras who have problem-solver characteristics are inventive with the ability to find a quick and efficient solution to a problem or difficult situation.
 They are often curious about why things happen the way they do and can take a practical approach to problem-solving.